 Procedures for Responding to Requests for Accommodations

-Simmons College seeks to provide a supportive environment for students with disabilities, which includes insuring that instructors respond appropriately to requests for accommodations for their special needs.
+Simmons College seeks to provide a supportive environment for students with disabilities, which includes insuring that instructors respond appropriately to requests for accommodations.
 These accommodations are intended to enable students with disabilities to meet the course requirements through an alternate path, with no reduction in standards or quality expected.
 Financial responsibility for the accommodation will be met in accordance with College procedures administered by the Disability Services staff.

 Main Campus Building Room E108